codesinger/shu/doc/shu-manual.md

 shu-trim *string*
 [Function]

-Trim leading and trailing whitespace from a string.
+Trim leading and trailing whitespace from *string*.
 Return the modified string.
 String remains unmodified if it had no leading or trailing whitespace.